neeluk7/neeluk7.github.io/content/research.md

 ### Hardware Cache Prefetching

-**<u>Master's Thesis</u>:** My master's thesis, supervised by Dr. Biswabandan Panda, revolved around hardware cache prefetching.
+My master's thesis, supervised by Dr. Biswabandan Panda, revolved around hardware cache prefetching.
 It was funded by the semiconductor research corporation (SRC) and liaisoned by Intel Labs, Bangalore.
 We proposed a novel mechanism to identify critical instructions using ROB occupancy and prefetch only for those to reduce energy consumption in the memory subsystem while retaining performance.
 Check out our [IEEE CAL paper](https://research.ece.ncsu.edu/wp-content/uploads/sites/19/2020/05/JIP.pdf) for more details.

 We also participated in the instruction prefetching championship colocated with ISCA 2020 and [our paper](https://research.ece.ncsu.edu/wp-content/uploads/sites/19/2020/05/JIP.pdf) had the 5th best performing instruction prefetcher.
 </div>